rejtg21/node-graceful-exit/README.md

 # node-graceful-exit
-add/run additional process before the node intentionally/unintentionally close the app.
+Add/Run additional process before the node intentionally/unintentionally close the app.

+# Setup
+This library was setup with `ES2015`.

 # Installation
 `npm install --save node-graceful-exit`